BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 We will use the local BLAST to identify if the bacterial genomes carry a gene of interest.
 We will use bacterial spot causing *Xanthomonas* and one of the conserved effector ‘AvrBs2’ sequence as an example today.
 More information on *Xanthomonas* is [available here](https://www.nature.com/articles/s41579-020-0361-8).

+> ## Effectors proteins
-Note: Effectors are proteins secreted by pathogenic bacteria into the host cells.
+> Effectors are proteins that are secreted by
+> pathogenic bacteria into the host cells.
-Note: *avrBs2* is one of the most studied and conserved effector gene found in multiple *Xanthomonas* species.
+> *avrBs2* is one of the most studied and conserved
+> effector gene found in multiple *Xanthomonas* species.
+{: .notes}

-In the folder `/blue/share/xanthomonas/`, there are few *Xanthomonas* species genomes.
+In the folder `/blue/share/xanthomonas/`, there are four *Xanthomonas* species genomes.

 - *Xanthomonas euvesicatoria* &rarr; `Xeu.fasta`
 - *Xanthomonas perforans* &rarr; `Xp.fasta`